+PEO-1: To Pursue a successful career in the field of Computer Science & Engineering and

+Contribute to the profession.

-- PEO-1: Pursue a successful career in the field of Computer Science & Engineering or a related field utilizing his/her education and contribute to the profession as an excellent employee, or as an entrepreneur. - PEO-2: Be aware of the developments in the field of Computer Science & Engineering; continuously enhance their knowledge informally or by pursuing graduate studies - PEO-3: Engage in research and inquiry leading to new innovations and products - PEO-4: Be able to work effectively in multidisciplinary and multicultural environments. - PEO-5: To be responsible members and leaders of their communities, understand the human, social and environmental context of their profession and contribute positively to the needs of individuals and society at large.
+PEO-2: To keep abreast of the developments and trends in the field of Computer Science &

+Engineering and engage in research leading to innovations and products.

+PEO-3: To be able to work effectively in multidisciplinary and multicultural environments.

+PEO-4: To be responsible members and leaders of their communities, understand the human, social and environmental context of their profession and contribute positively to the needs of individuals and society at large.